-The Best Android Phones – Spring 2019
+The Best Android Phones – Summer 2019

 Over the last half-decade, Android has matured from a platform with a lot of promise to a fully-grown operating system, where the hardware and software have finally managed to combine to create some incredible experiences.
 From Samsung’s revolutionary design and refined hardware to Motorola’s investment into their modular Moto Mods, phones have become incredible technical feats.
 The last several years have seen phone become more powerful than ever before, evolving into supercomputers we can hold in the palm of our hands.
 And while 2018 saw some stagnation among the Android crowd, 2019 promises some wild new phone designs, starting with the technical dream many have been waiting for: foldable smartphones.

 Unfortunately for consumers, if every phone is good, choosing a phone inside the Verizon or AT&T store, inside your local Best Buy, or online through Amazon can be an increasingly difficult decision.
 That’s where we come in—we’ve looked at nearly every smartphone on the market today, from last year’s flagships to this year’s brand new devices, and have decided which ones are actually worth buying We’ve judged each phone on its design, its features, build quality, specs, the quality of the camera, and even the software included in your purchase, to help you decide which device is right for you.